l-althueser/MuensterTPC-MC/README.md

 /Xe/gun/angtype iso
 ```
 For example, in the first snippet of code you are confining particles in a volume with a cylindrical shape centred in (0.,0.,-84.5) and with height of 270mm and radius of 50mm.
 Primary particles will be then generated uniformly inside that volume.
 You can also be more specific by confining the generation volume to a specific detector volume.
-Let's confine for example a generation into the LXe.
+Let's confine for example a generation into the LXe (see below for volume names).
 In that case, we have to add to the previous code the following line:
 ```
 /Xe/gun/confine LXe
 ```